johnsogg/gspoon/README.md

 **Monday 9:30pm** Going to finish the night by getting a baseline 'hello world' React app working and push it to GitHub.

+**Monday 10pm** Done for the night.
+Read up on `fetch` and how adding headers works there.
+Proof of concept in the little app.